 where m dot is the air mass flow rate out of the tube, Ve is the

 exit velocity of the air.
 For an air rocket, with no nozzle and small volume,

 this additional thrust is small relative to the weight of the rocket, and

 we will ignore this effect.

 The velocity v at the end of the launch tube is used as the

 to determine the flight trajectory of a compressed air rocket.

 You can study the flight of a stomp rocket by using the

 You can launch the air rocket by using the buttons at the

 bottom of the simulator.
-"Start" brings the rocket back to its
+"Reset" brings the rocket back to its